SuperNova76/TopCPToolKit/docs/settings/others.md

 `cutBookkeepersSystematics`
 :   whether to also save the cut bookkeepers systematics.
 The default is `None` (follows the global systematics flag).
 Set to `False` or `True` to override.

+`histPattern`
+:   the histogram name pattern for the cut bookkeeper histogram names.
+The default is `None`.

 `streamName`
 :   name of the output stream to save the cut bookkeeper in.
 The default is `ANALYSIS`.